 If you are considering implementing an open-door policy as a design team manager, it is important to weigh the pros and cons carefully.
 Ultimately, the decision should be based on what will work best for your team and your business.

 Design teams often consist of different skill sets, which can be demanding to manage.
-However, managing the team's performance innovatively and effectively is important.
+However, managing the team's performance innovatively and effectively is essential.

 There are a few key things to keep in mind when doing so.
 First, it is crucial to set clear goals and objectives for the team.
-Measuring and managing the team's performance will be difficult without a clear direction.
+Measuring and managing the team's performance will only be possible with a clear direction.
 Second, you need to establish clear roles and responsibilities for each team member.

 This will help ensure everyone is on the same page and knows what is expected of them.
 Finally, it would help if you were proactive in addressing any issues.
 By being proactive, you can prevent minor issues from becoming major problems.